What is a Hickman Catheter (Hickman Line)?

-Considerations of types of catheters to be placed
+Considerations of types of catheters (line, central line) to be placed

 Choosing among a peripherally inserted central catheter (PICC) or a tunneled central venous catheter eg, Hickman catheter, Groshong catheter, or implanted infusion port should be individualized and depend upon duration of need for parenteral nutrition, local expertise, ability of the facility or individual to take care of the device, and presence of other risk factors for catheter-related blood stream infections (CRBSI; eg previous sepsis with CVC in place).
 The American Society for Parenteral and Enteral Nutrition (ASPEN) has issued clinical guidelines to describe best practices in the selection and care of central venous access devices for the infusion of home parenteral nutrition in adult patients.
 In the absence of guidelines specific to the critically ill, similar principles can be used when selecting CVADs for hospitalized critically ill patients in whom parenteral nutrition is indicated.
 ASPEN guidelines use an arbitrary cutoff of 30 days to distinguish short-term from long-term parenteral use.

 ●In general, patients in whom short-term administration of parenteral nutrition is desirable or intended that parenteral nutrition be delivered through a PICC.
 Alternatively, while not preferable, parenteral nutrition may be administered through a subclavian, internal jugular, or femoral central venous catheter if parenteral nutrition is only needed for very short periods (eg, a few days) or if a PICC is not feasible or reasonable.
 Tradition teaches that the femoral site is least desirable due to an increased risk of infection